-This is a non-interventional study (NIS) utilizing a structured approach for data collection with targeted checklists to obtain follow-up information from exposed pregnancies with improved collection, quality, and processing of information compared to the traditional PV approach The study is based on pregnancy case reporting in the Novartis global safety database.
+This is a non-interventional study (NIS) utilizing a structured approach for data collection with targeted checklists to obtain follow-up information from exposed pregnancies with improved collection, quality, and processing of information compared to the traditional PV approach.
+The study is based on pregnancy case reporting in the Novartis global safety database.
 The data collection is governed within the routine pharmacovigilance processes, and data for this study are extracted from the global safety database for the aims of this study.
-The study is thus classified as beeing secondary use of data.
+The study is thus classified as being secondary use of data.
+Patient recruitment will be based on spontaneous reporting of pregnancy cases from mothers, HCPs, or other persons.
+To maximize evidence generation in this observational study, pregnancy cases originating from other sources will also be included, i.e. Novartis clinical trials, postmarketing observational studies, patient-oriented programs (if applicable), and scientific publications.